Huang-Group-UMICH/CESM-cloud-radiative-kernels_CAM5_broadband/readme.txt

 Simulations are run using CESM version 1.2.2 and CAM5 with ISCCP simulator turned on;

-The bCRKs has a dimension of (y,x,i,j).
+The bCRKs has a dimension of (x,y,i,j).
 The unit is Wm-2/%.

 In these dataset,y=96,  x=144,  i=7, j=7;
 192 latitudes: -90:1.8947:90